 A STORY THAT NEEDS TO BE TOLD

 The Race takes you on a journey through America’s past often marred by prejudices, inherent biases, stereotyping, and violence based on race.
-Through the lens of former California State Treasurer John Chiang’s historic race for California governor, we examine race, politics, privilege, and the promise of the American Dream.
+The Race examines race, politics, privilege, and the promise of the American Dream.
 This journey takes us to the era of Trump, potentially the most racially divisive time in America’s history.
 But ultimately, despite our history of racial division and discrimination, we see hope in our future when we stay strong and appeal to what has made America great – tolerance and understanding.

 Ronald W. Wong is the founder of the Asian Pacific American Leadership Foundation and President of Imprenta Communications Group, an award-winning public affairs, ethnic marketing and campaign firm, serves as producer and will oversee the fundraising and management of the entire project.
 Ron has been involved in politics and political campaigns for the past 30 years.
 He has won nearly 100 awards for his creative work including the production of commercials, public service announcements (PSAs), and traditional and digital advertising.